 The time limit to make a personal injury claim for broken tibia and fibula compensation in the UK is outlined in the Limitation Act 1980.
 You usually have up to three years from the date you were injured to begin your claim.
 However, there are certain instances when the time limit for a broken fibula claim may be frozen.
 For example:

-• A child – In this instance, the limitation period is frozen until their 18th birthday.
+- A child’s limitation period is frozen until their 18th birthday.
 From this date, they will have until their 21st birthday to start a claim.
 Prior to this date, a litigation friend could make a claim on their behalf.

-• Someone who lacks the mental capacity to make their own claim – In this case, the limitation period is frozen indefinitely.
-A litigation friend could act on their behalf during this time.
-If a claim has not been made for them and the injured party regains this required mental capacity, they will have three years from the recovery date to start their own claim.
+- The limitation period is frozen indefinitely for someone who lacks the mental capacity to make a claim.
+During this time, a litigation friend could act on their behalf.
+If a claim has not been made and the injured party regains the required mental capacity, they will have three years from the recovery date to start their claim.

 Compensation Payouts For A Broken Fibula Claim

-The second head of claim, special damages, compensates for the financial losses or out of pocket expenses incurred as a result of your injuries.
+A payout for a broken fibula may also include special damages.
+This compensates you for any financial losses or out-of-pocket expenses incurred as a result of your injuries.
 For example, you might seek compensation for a leg injury that has led to you taking time off work to recover and subsequently suffering a loss of earnings.
 You should keep hold of your wage slips as evidence of this loss.

 If you would like to know more about broken leg compensation payouts in the UK, please don’t hesitate to contact our advisors.
 Alternatively, continue reading to find out how our expert No Win No Fee solicitors can help you.